dsccommunity/FSRMDsc/source/WikiSource/Home.md

 ## Getting started

-To get started download NetworkingDsc from the [PowerShell Gallery](http://www.powershellgallery.com/packages/FSRMDsc/) and then unzip it to one of your PowerShell modules folders (such as $env:ProgramFiles\WindowsPowerShell\Modules).
+To get started download FSRMDsc from the [PowerShell Gallery](http://www.powershellgallery.com/packages/FSRMDsc/) and then unzip it to one of your PowerShell modules folders (such as $env:ProgramFiles\WindowsPowerShell\Modules).